HunterAllen06/Hunter-s-Packages/README.md

 A few components to help with interface menus.

 ## Menu.cs
-Goes onto a GameObject that is the 'menu'.
+A component that goes onto a GameObject that is the 'menu'.
 Requires a CanvasGroup component on the same GameObject.
 - EnterMenu() - Calls the OnEnterMenu event, animates the menu if a MenuAnimator component is on the same GameObject.
 - ExitMenu() - Calls the OnExitMenu event, animates the menu if a MenuAnimator component is on the same GameObject.
 ## MenuAnimator.cs